 Hand Delivering Notices

 Believe it or not, most states actually allow for notices to be personally delivered (see map below).
 Of course, this often comes with some stipulations.

 Namely, most states require proof that a notice was personally delivered.
 Typically, having the receiving party sign a document that states they’ve received the notice is a good way to go about it.
 Plus, many (if not most) states specifically require “written receipt” when a preliminary notice is delivered.

-But we’ve heard stories about contractors going about it another way – including a contractor taking a photo on his cell phone of the delivery of the notice.
+But we’ve heard stories about contractors going about it another way – including a contractor taking a photo on his cell phone of the delivery of the notice (construction photo documentation).
 Admittedly – that’s pretty clever.
 But written receipt should be obtained if personal delivery is made.

 Hand Delivering Preliminary Notices